wcwilson1950/cute-modal/README.md

 ## Usage

 There are 3 functions exported from the javascript file:
-- cuteModal display a one or two button confirmation modal
+- cuteModal display a one or two button confirmation modal.
+The two button modal has a type of **question**
 - cuteToast display a toast timed message
 - cuteLoadWait display/hide a modal ajax load.